gjaroli04/cse15l-lab-reports/lab4.md

 git clone git@github.com:gjaroli04/lab7.git
 ```

-I clicked the copy button on githib to copy the repository, then typed in 'git clone' then pasted the repository link using ctrl-v.
+I clicked the copy button on GitHub to copy the repository, then typed in 'git clone' then pasted the repository link using 'ctrl-v'.

 Step 6: <br>
 ![Image](step6.png)